 The Workday HR system is also to document development needs and following up on goals.
 Here leaders use the check-in function to document their talks and enter and follow up on learning and value creation goals.
-We have started working more systematically on using Workday for this in 2022 and 2023 to further increase inclusion and a culture of learning.
+We have started working more systematically on using Workday to further increase inclusion and a culture of learning.
+In 2024, the average number of learning hours per employee was 10.8 hours, an increase from 7.7 hours in 2023.
+Female employees completed an average of 11.6 hours (up from 7.6), while male employees averaged 10.2 hours (up from 7.8).
+Data for other gender identities were collected for the first time in 2024, with an average of 0.9 hours recorded.
+The average amount spent per full-time equivalent (FTE) on training and development in 2024 was NOK 9,919.